bsharplydian/startup/notes.md

 - move the add item menu into an offcanvas to avoid cluttering space
 - add magic item support
 - limit actions like deleting characters and adding items to CREATOR and DM
+- display information of other users (dm and player usernames)